-The impact of public education expenditures depends on rates of enrolment - is enrolment higher among poorer or richer households, and does the difference vary across schooling levels?
-The impact of public education expenditure also depends on the generosity of the benefits provided - typically, the education benefit level rises with the level of schooling, such that public university enrolees will receive an in-kind transfer with a larger monetary value than will primary school enrolees.
-In Uganda, education benefits do rise with education levels: the capitation grant (alone) is 5 to 6 times as large for secondary school students as for primary school students, for example (see Section 2 above).
-However, poorer household enrolment is weighted heavily toward primary school, so poorer households have a larger share of the available primary school benefits but smaller shares of the available secondary and tertiary school benefits.
-Overall, the public education benefit share of the poorest decile (ranked by Market Income) is roughly 7.5 percent while the same share for the middle and richest deciles are 9.5 and 15.5 percent (respectively).
-Compare this to health
+The impact of public education expenditures depends on rates of enrollment - is enrollment higher among poorer or richer households, and does the difference vary across schooling levels?
+The impact of public education expenditure also depends on the generosity of the benefits provided - typically, the education benefit level rises with the level of schooling, such that public university enrollees will receive an in-kind transfer with a larger monetary value than will primary school enrollees.
+In Uganda, education benefits do rise with education levels: the capitation grant (alone) is five to six times as large for secondary school students as for primary school students, for example (see section 2 above).30 However, poorer household enrollment is weighted heavily toward primary school, so poorer households have a larger share of the available primary school benefits but smaller shares of the available secondary and tertiary school benefits.
+Overall, the public education benefit share of the poorest decile (ranked by market income) is roughly 7.5 percent while the same share for the middle and richest deciles are 9.5 and 15.5 percent (respectively).
+Compare this to health benefits, where the poorest decile has a 10.5 percent share of the total public health benefits available, the middle decile a 9.7 percent share, and the top decile a 10.3 percent share.